swan-io/use-form/README.md

 ## Motivation

-Why another React form library 🤔?
-Because, as silly as it seems, we didn't found any existing library which fits our needs:
+Why another React form library 🤔?<br>Because, as silly as it seems, we didn't found any existing library which fits our needs:

-- With validation strategies - because we fell in love for them ♥️ ([re-formality](https://github.com/MinimaHQ/re-formality) is only available for ReScript)
+- With validation strategies - because we fell in love for them ([re-formality](https://github.com/MinimaHQ/re-formality) is only available for ReScript)
-- **and** which is subscription based (for performances with potential huge forms)
+- **and** which is subscription based (for performances with some huge forms)
 - **and** with simple validation (functions are easily testables and reusables)
 - **and** which don't try to validate unmounted fields
 - **and** with built-in focus management (to improve the flow of our React Native forms)